Systems-Modeling/SysML-v2-API-Services/README.md

    1. `docker network create sysmlv2`
    1. `docker run --name sysmlv2postgres --network sysmlv2 -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -e POSTGRES_DB=sysml2 -d postgres:alpine`
    1. `docker run -it --rm --name sysmlv2server --network sysmlv2 phoenixintegration/mccdev:<version>-mock.sysml2.server.<postfix>`
+   1. Once the docker image has been started, you should be good to start following step 3 under [Run SysML v2 API & Services](#run-sysml-v2-api--services)

 ### Generating Database Files
 There are 3 files already included that contain most of the `.sysml` files that can be found on [GitHub](https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation/tree/master/sysml/src).
 If you have your own files that you'd like to upload to the REST server, follow the steps below.